tranhungnghiep/KG20C/README.md

   }
   ```

-For the MEI and MEIM knowledge graph embedding model, please cite:
+For the MEI and MEIM knowledge graph embedding models, please cite:
 - *Hung-Nghiep Tran and Atsuhiro Takasu.
 [Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion](https://arxiv.org/abs/2006.16365).
 In Proceedings of the European Conference on Artificial Intelligence (ECAI), 2020.*
   ```
   @inproceedings{tran_multipartitionembeddinginteraction_2020,